 Refugee Week events at the Southbank Centre

-Established in 1998, Refugee Week celebrates the contributions, creativity and resilience of refugees and people seeking sanctuary, as well as offering us an opportunity to understand why people seek sanctuary.
-Throughout the week, we’ll be doing just that at the Southbank Centre, working with our Associate Artists, Counterpoint Arts, to present performances, workshops and talks for all to enjoy.
+Established in 1998, Refugee Week celebrates the contributions, creativity and resilience of refugees and people seeking sanctuary, as well as offering an opportunity to understand why people seek sanctuary.
+And to mark the 25th anniversary of Refugee Week’s foundation, we’ll once again be reflecting that raison d’etre at the Southbank Centre, working with our Associate Artists, Counterpoint Arts, to present performances, workshops and talks for all to enjoy.

-From 21 to 26 June, we’ll be hosting events for Refugee Week across the Southbank Centre, with most of them free to attend.
+On Sunday 25 June, in celebration of, and in tribute to, refugees worldwide we’ll be hosting a number of events for Refugee Week across the Southbank Centre, with most of them free to attend.
 Take a look below at what’s coming up.

 Notes on Compassion: Words, Music and Us